-17.21 New homes should contribute to supporting the creation of stable local neighbourhoods and cohesive communities.
+- 17.28 New homes should contribute to supporting the creation of stable local neighbourhoods and cohesive communities.
 Preference will therefore be given to larger homes, because proposals which provide more than a small proportion (5%) of studios are unlikely to achieve this objective, and therefore will not be supported.
-A maximum proportion of studios and I bedroom one person units has only been set for market housing as this type of accommodation will not be supported as part of the affordable housing element of a scheme.

-17.22 This policy covers Use Class C3 and C4 housing only.
+A maximum proportion of studios and I bedroom one person units has only been set for market housing as this type of accommodation will not be supported as part of the affordable housing element of a scheme, unless a higher number of small units is shown to significantly increase the number of Social Rented homes delivered as part of the proposal. - 17.29 This policy covers Use Class C3 and C4 housing only.
 The dwelling mix requirements set out in in this policy do not apply to developments that provide housing for specific community needs.
 In such developments, the appropriateness of the proposed mix of dwelling sizes will be assessed in terms of the needs of the intended occupiers.